Zackriya-Solutions/MCP-Markdown-RAG/README.md

   - **Arguments**:
     - `directory` (string, optional): The path to the folder containing .md files.
 Defaults to current directory.
     - `force_reindex` (boolean, optional): If True, clears and rebuilds the full index.
 Defaults to False.
     - `recursive` (boolean, optional): If True, recursively indexes all subdirectories.
-Defaults to True.
+Defaults to False.

 - `search`
   - **Description**: Searches the indexed documents using semantic similarity.